drashti171299/smart-clinic/README.md

 Doctor’s can see his upcoming  appointments, give e-prescription.

 Admin has the authority to modify/delete doctor, view reports, total billing amount, currently how many appointments are booked.

+Technologies used for implementation: PHP, CSS, HTML, BOOTSTRAP4